Ancona: Jewish history

-Jews began to live in Ancona in 967 A.D.
+Jews according to documents began living in Ancona in 967 AD, even though there is evidence they lived there even before.
 It has been claimed that in 1270, a Jewish resident of Ancona, Jacob of Ancona, travelled to China, four years before Marco Polo, and documented his impressions in a book called "The City of Lights".
 From 1300 and on, the Jewish community of Ancona grew steadily, most due to the city importance and it being a center of trade with the Levant.
 In that year, Jewish poet Immanuel the Roman tried to lower high taxation taken from the Jewish community of the city.
 Over the next 200 years, Jews from Germany, Spain, Sicily and Portugal immigrated to Ancona, due to persecutions in their homeland and thanks to the pro-Jewish attitude taken towards Ancona Jews due to their importance in the trade and banking business, making Ancona a trade center.
-In 1550, the Jewish population of Ancona numbered about 2700 individuals.

 In 1555, pope Paul IV forced the Crypto-Jewish community of the city to convert to Christianity, as part of his Papal Bull of 1555.
 While some did, others refused to do so and thus were hanged and then burnt in the town square.
 In response, Jewish merchants boycotted Ancona for a short while.
 The boycott was led by Dona Gracia Mendes Nasi.

 Though emancipated by Napoleon I for several years, in 1843 Pope Gregory XVI revived an old decree, forbidding Jews from living outside the ghetto, wearing identification sign on their clothes and other religious and financial restrictions.
 Public opinion did not approve of these restrictions, and they were cancelled a short while after.

 The Jews of Ancona received full emancipation in 1848 with the election of Pope Pius IX.
 In 1938, 1177 lived in Ancona; 53 Jews were sent away to Germany, 15 of them survived and returned to the town after World War II.
 The majority of the Jewish community stayed in town or emigrated due to high ransoms paid to the fascist regime.
 In 2004, about 200 Jews lived in Ancona.

 Two synagogues and two cemeteries still exist in the city.
 The ancient Monte-Cardeto cemetery is one of the biggest Jewish cemeteries in Europe and tombstones are dated to 1552 and on.
 It can still be visited and it resides within the Parco del Cardeto.